-Driving in Nairobi can be dangerous too, and most expats prefer to hire a local driver who knows the area well and can negotiate the sometimes reckless driving habits of others in the city.
-Another possible solution is to use a local cab company.
+Driving in Nairobi can be dangerous too, and some expats prefer to hire a local driver who knows the area well and can negotiate the sometimes dangerous roads in the city.
+Another possible solution is to use a ride-hailing app or local cab company.

 Public transport in Nairobi

-As with public transportation in any major metropolitan city, expats who do choose to use public transport in Nairobi should be aware of their surroundings and keep an eye on their belongings at all times.
+As in any major metropolitan city, expats who choose to use public transport in Nairobi should be aware of their surroundings and keep an eye on their belongings at all times.

-Matatus in Kenya are shared minibus taxis that can transport a number of people at one time.
+Matatus in Kenya are shared minibus taxis that can transport several people at one time.
 While the network of matatus is somewhat informal, they do cover a wide geographical area, operating in much of greater Nairobi and its suburbs.

-Though travelling by matatu is not recommended, expats who do decide to do so should be aware of the unruly and chaotic conduct of the drivers.
+Travelling by matatu is not recommended, and expats who do decide to use them should be aware of the unruly and chaotic conduct of the drivers.
 Matatus are also frequently overloaded.

-A number of bus companies offer services in Nairobi, providing a good alternative to matatus.
-Bus routes in Nairobi converge at the city centre.
+Several bus companies offer services in Nairobi, providing a good alternative to matatus.
+Bus routes in Nairobi converge in the city centre.
 There are a few terminals in the city, which serve as drop-off and pick-up points for passengers, and some bus stops and routes are indicated on Google Maps.

-Expats should be aware that some bus companies in Nairobi are very unreliable.
+Expats should be aware that some bus companies in Nairobi are highly unreliable.
 Drivers may openly disregard traffic laws, making the journey dangerous for passengers.
-In addition, while bus fares are cheap, inner-city traffic often makes this a slow form of transport.
+Besides, while bus fares are cheap, inner-city traffic often makes this a slow form of transport.

-A commuter train service runs between the city centre and outlying areas, including Ruiru, Kikuyu, Embakasi and Syokimau.
-It may be of use as a means of travel between home and work.
-Fees are inexpensive.
-However, during rush hours, trains in Nairobi can become very busy and travelling becomes uncomfortable.
+The Nairobi Commuter Rail Service runs between the city centre and outlying areas, including Ruiru, Kikuyu, Embakasi and Syokimau.
+It may be of use as a means of travel in Nairobi between home and work, but can be unreliable and uncomfortable.